ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515] or COSE Signed Message [@RFC9052], with the addition that it can contain multiple individual secured payloads instead of a single one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

-The intent of JSON Web Proof is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
+The intent of JSON Web Proof is to establish a common container format for multiple ordered payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm-specific capabilities.

 To fully support the newer privacy primitives, JWP utilizes the three roles of issuer, holder, and verifier, as defined by the VC Data Model [@VC-DATA-MODEL-2.0].
 There are also two forms of a JWP: the issued form created by an issuer for a holder, and the presented form created by a holder for a verifier.